 The Receiver is suspending operations for the time being and cancelling the Apex conference.
 Please see the NOTICE TO EMPLOYEES of February 9, 2018.

 The FTC has alleged in their COMPLAINT [Dkt.
 No. 1] that the Defendants have engaged in practices in violation of Section 5(a) of the FTC Act, 15 U.S.C. § 45(a).
-On February 1, 2018, Judge John A. Kronstadt ordered that the assets of Defendants and their subsidiaries and affiliates be frozen and issued a EX PARTE TEMPORARY RESTRAINING ORDER WITH ASSET FREEZE, APPOINTMENT OF A TEMPORARY RECEIVER, AND OTHER EQUITABLE RELIEF, AND ORDER TO SHOW CAUSE WHY A PRELIMINARY INJUNCTION SHOULD NOT ISSUE [Dkt.
+On February 1, 2018, Judge John A. Kronstadt ordered that the assets of Defendants and their subsidiaries and affiliates be frozen and issued an EX PARTE TEMPORARY RESTRAINING ORDER WITH ASSET FREEZE, APPOINTMENT OF A TEMPORARY RECEIVER, AND OTHER EQUITABLE RELIEF, AND ORDER TO SHOW CAUSE WHY A PRELIMINARY INJUNCTION SHOULD NOT ISSUE [Dkt.
 No. 34] (the "TRO").
-The TRO restrains and enjoins the Defendants from managing the business or interfering with the Receiver.
-The TRO also appointed Thomas A. Seaman as temporary Receiver.
+The TRO and subsequent ORDER RE PRELIMINARY INJUNCTION [Dkt.
+No. 111] (the "PI") restrains and enjoins the Defendants from managing the business or interfering with the Receiver.
+The TRO also appointed Thomas A. Seaman as Receiver.